Endometrial cancer is also referred to as cancer of the womb or uterine cancer (uterus is the Latin term for womb).

 It is important to note that around 5% of women will not show any symptoms.

-Endometrial cancer is the most common gynaecological cancer and the fourth most common cancer in women in the UK with 8,475 cases diagnosed in 2011.
+Endometrial cancer is the most common gynaecological cancer and the fourth most common cancer in women in the UK with 9700 new cases every year (2016-2018).
 Most of these are diagnosed in women over 50 years and the incidence peaks for women in their 70s.

 Most cases of endometrial cancer are not inherited.
 There are a small number of families that carry genes for a syndrome called hereditary non polyposis colorectal cancer.
 In these families a specific type of bowel cancer is much more common as well as endometrial cancer.
 Other familial syndromes (e.g. Cowden’s syndrome) exist but are much less common.